karlotness/adrt/docs/reference.utils.rst

-These functions provide information on the angle and offset coordinates which are represented in an ADRT output, or the closest correspondence between regularly-spaced "Cartesian" coordinates to the unevenly spaced ADRT coordinates.
+These functions provide information on the angle and offset coordinates which are represented in an ADRT output, or the closest correspondence between regularly-spaced Cartesian coordinates to the unevenly spaced ADRT coordinates.

 .. autofunction:: coord_adrt